 The final season of the drama from Paramount Television and Anonymous Content will feature the core cast’s graduation.

 As a reminder, Movieguide® warns that 13 REASONS WHY is excessive and often abhorrent.

 To find out if a movie or TV show is safe for your family, visit movieguide.org.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!